15327 E. Jefferson Avenue,

 3 people favorited this theater

-The Esquire Theatre, a large Art Deco style neighborhood house built for the Wisper & Wetsman chain in 1938.
+The Esquire Theatre, a large Art Deco style neighborhood house built for the Esquire Theatre Corporation in 1938.
+It was later taken over by Wisper-Wetsman Theaters chain.

 The Esquire Theatre served as a first-run theater for much of the time it operated, until it was acquired by R & R Theater Company in 1980, and switched to second-run features.

 R & R also installed 14 video games in the lobby, which caused the city of Grosse Pointe Park to pass a law that theaters could only have a limit of five video games in their lobbies.

 Causing another bit of controversy in 1982, R & R screened the notorious adult film “Debbie Does Dallas”.

-A year later, Eric and Ervin Steiner purchased the Esquire Theatre not long after it was closed by P & R.
+A year later, Eric and Ervin Steiner purchased the Esquire Theatre not long after it was closed by R & R.

 The Steiner brothers divided the Esquire into four small auditoriums, returning to first-run films.
 In 1988, the city closed the Esquire Theatre down and took possession of it, claiming that the theatre had become a magnet for illegal activities.
 It was demolished in 1990.

 Just login to your account and subscribe to this theater.